Poincar{\'e} series and linking of Legendrian knots: The case of non simple geodesics

-Now that we have slightly simplified the representatives of our homotopy classes $\mathbf{c}_1$ and $\mathbf{c}_2$, we are in position to begin our proof whose general strategy is reminiscent of the Seifert algorithm in classical knot theory.
-In the rest of the proof, we shall always assume (without loss of generality) that $\mathbf{c}_1$ is a nontrivial homotopy class.

-\subsubsection{Decomposing the curve $\tilde{c}_i$ into elementary pieces}
+\subsection{Decomposing the curve $\tilde{c}_i$ into elementary pieces}

-Our goal in this paragraph is to provide some algorithm which allows to decompose each curve $\tilde{c}_1,\tilde{c}_2$ as a union of simple, closed, piecewise smooth curves.
-Moreover, we shall verify in the next paragraphs that this decomposition leads to a decomposition of the Legendrian curves $\Sigma_1^{T_0},\Sigma_2^{-T_0^\prime}$ (lifting $\tilde{c}_1,\tilde{c}_2$) to $S^*X$ into a sum of conormals.
+Our goal in this paragraph is to provide some algorithm which allows to decompose each curve $\tilde{c}_1,\tilde{c}_2$ as a union of simple, closed, piecewise smooth curves in view of applying the results of Section~\ref{s:morse} to these elementary curves.
+We shall verify afterwards that this decomposition leads to a decomposition of the Legendrian curves $\Sigma_1^{T_0},\Sigma_2^{-T_0^\prime}$ (lifting $\tilde{c}_1,\tilde{c}_2$) to $S^*X$ into a sum of conormals.

 Let $i\in\{1,2\}$.
 Our algorithm is based on the construction of a nice function $f_i:X\mapsto \mathbb{Z}$ which takes constant value in each connected component of $X\setminus\tilde{c}_i$.
-Even if the next definition may slightly differ from what can be found in the literature~\cite[p.~5]{CGR}, such a function is often referred as a \emph{constructible function}:
+Even if the next definition may slightly differ from what can be found in the literature~\cite[p.~5]{CGR}, such a function is often referred to as a \emph{constructible function}:

 \begin{def1} Let $i\in\{1,2\}$ and suppose that $\mathbf{c}_i$ is homologically trivial.
 Write